 Sarah’s day is not defined by limitations, but by access—access to information, tools, and environments that support independence.

-Accessibility is not just about convenience—it is about enabling equal access to education, employment, and daily life.
+Accessibility is not about convenience—it is about enabling equal access to education, employment, and daily life.

 Final Thoughts